 The second forerunner of science was ceramics: at present a spacey military technology.
 Given the male chauvinism that prevails today, it may appear tempting to dismiss pottery, basket weaving, textiles and cooking as trivial, female pursuits.
 Yet potsherds and the remnants of the hearth are reliable indicators of ancient cultural achievement.
 The more creative and adaptive the cookery, the more dynamic the civilization.
 What art form could be more ephemeral than a meal?

-A third ancient source of science was animal husbandry: at first, the breeding of hunting dogs, then of food beasts, chariot mules and warhorses among other domestic species.
+A third ancient source of science was animal husbandry: breeding hunting dogs at first, then food beasts, chariot mules and warhorses among other domesticated species.
 Many adult farmers and adolescent naturalists took up botany and zoology as their topic of passion.
-Their in-depth peace studies attracted much more Learner curiosity in realtime than alchemists’ putrid alembics, though much less in the historical record.
+Their in-depth peace studies attracted much more Learner curiosity in realtime than alchemists’ putrid alembics, though much less weight in the historical record.

 We, sorry to say, rely on the booty ledgers of greasy warlords to sort out our past.

 For all we know, gene splicing may have been a prehistoric, mortar-and-pestle cottage industry.
 Sorta like Mendel and his pea-pods, but millennia prior.
 All that would have been needed was some kind of magic potion to strip the envelope of seed cells from their nucleus and core DNA ― then plenty of patience.
 We could have studied our results by microscope pretty fast, or crossbred organisms into their macro scale capacities.
 As they say in genetics, phylogeny.
 This would have taken more time and required generations of hereditary human vocation, clan-craft and priesthood to chronicle the results of these experiments.